peteroupc/MailLib/docs/PeterO.Mail.ContentDisposition.md

 Parses a content disposition string and returns a content disposition object, or the default value if the string is invalid.
 This method checks the syntactic validity of the string, but not whether it has all parameters it's required to have or whether the parameters themselves are set to valid values for the parameter.This method assumes the given content disposition string was directly extracted from the Content-Disposition header field (as defined for email messages) and follows the syntax given in RFC 2183.
 Accordingly, among other things, the content disposition string can contain comments (delimited by parentheses).

 RFC 2231 extensions allow each content disposition parameter to be associated with a character encoding and/or language, and support parameter values that span two or more key-value pairs.
 Parameters making use of RFC 2231 extensions have names with an asterisk ("*").
-Such a parameter will be ignored if it is ill-formed because of RFC 2231's rules (except for illegal percent-decoding or undecodable sequences for the given character enoding).
+Such a parameter will be ignored if it is ill-formed because of RFC 2231's rules (except for illegal percent-decoding or undecodable sequences for the given character encoding).
 Examples of RFC 2231 extensions follow (both examples encode the same "filename" parameter):

 <b>inline; filename*=utf-8'en'filename.txt</b>